top of page

 Internship Description:

-Tasks will vary greatly throughout the season and will include greenhouse work, weeding, preparing vegetable beds for planting, seeding and transplanting crops, harvesting and packing produce, site maintenance and building projects, and visiting other local food and farming projects in Whatcom and Skagit County.
+Interns will work at City Sprouts Farm with a variety of community mentors, student peers, volunteers and staff members.
+Tasks will vary greatly throughout the season and will include greenhouse work, weeding, preparing vegetable beds for planting, seeding and transplanting crops, harvesting and packing produce, site maintenance, building projects, and visiting other local food and farming projects in Whatcom and Skagit County.

 We encourage applications from women, people of color, people with disabilities, veterans, and other candidates from underrepresented backgrounds and those with diverse experiences interested in this opportunity.